-- To discuss various laws enacted by the British Parliament which led to the constitution of the Constituent Assembly for making a Constitution for India on achieving independence. - To highlight the Indian reactions to these laws. - To expose the British machinations to divide India on religious lines.
+- Various laws enacted by the British Parliament which led to the constitution of the Constituent Assembly for making a Constitution for India on achieving independence. - The Indian reactions to these laws. - The British machinations to divide India on religious lines.

 India achieved independence on 15 th August, 1947.
 The passage of the Indian Independence Act, 1947, passed by the British parliament, led to the independence of India.
 The Constituent Assembly which was formed in 1946 became a sovereign body and acted as the legislature of independent India along with its original function of framing a constitution for India.
 The constitution was finally adopted on 26th November, 1949.
 Dr. RajendraPrasad was unanimously elected as the first President of India and the constitution came into force on 26th January, 1950 with India emerging as a sovereign, democratic republic securing justice, equality and fraternity for all Indians.
 Constitutional development in India has a long history.
 This history is closely linked to the history of British rule in India.
 The British Parliament passed several Charters and Acts which are considered as sources of the constitutional development in India.
+A brief discussion of these Charters and Acts is in order to get a glimpse of how they contributed to the path of constitutional development in India.